Keeping Pet Foods Safe through Supply Chain Logistics

 Although Canadian natural or raw pet food sales aren’t tracked, according to sales figures stateside tabulated by research firm GfK, natural and grain-free pet food accounted for 58% of the US$13 billion American pet specialty market in 2015.
 In a separate report, GfK estimated the Canadian pet food marketplace to be worth about $3 billion annually.
 That latter report also highlighted the future U.S. market growth of raw pet foods might slow unless food manufacturers can adequately address consumers’ fears of contaminated food recalls.

-Although Canadian food supply chain logistics for both humans and animals is among the world’s best, safe handling procedures must be followed throughout the supply chain distribution process to prevent the risk of contamination from harmful pathogens.
+Although Canadian food supply chain logistics for both humans and animals are among the world’s best, safe handling procedures must be followed throughout the supply chain distribution process to prevent the risk of contamination from harmful pathogens.

-The most effective way to ensure natural or raw pet food product safety is through relentless adherence to food grade storage standards and best practices.
+The most effective way to ensure natural or raw pet food product safety is through the relentless adherence to food grade storage standards and best practices.
 These include guaranteeing all raw food is handled, stored, and transported in refrigerated trucks and conditions, and maintaining rigid sanitation procedures across the supply chain.

 What to Look for in a Supply Chain Logistics Food Partner

 Preventing a food safety crisis requires a supply chain logistics partner with an appetite for prevention measures, including:

 Annual, comprehensive supply chain distribution audits to ensure compliance and provide transparency into the origins and journeys of pet foods and materials

 Educated and certified staff with up-to-date knowledge of all regulatory and additional food hygiene and safety policies and procedures across the supply chain